-Mother of the Sea is a performance concert inspired by the ancient Inuit myth of the sea goddess Sassuma Arnaa who lives on the bottom of the sea and rules over the sea.
+Mother of the Sea is a performing art concert inspired by the ancient Inuit myth of the sea goddess Sassuma Arnaa who lives on the bottom of the sea and rules over the sea.
 According to the myth, she had a difficult life and was badly treated as a young woman by her father.
 Therefore, she became angry and wants revenge.

 It is the shaman's challenging and difficult task to go into a trance, with a ritual drum, and to make the mental journey down to the bottom of the sea to fight the giant woman "Mother of the Sea".
 His task will be to release marine animals from the hair so that hunters in the human society once again given the opportunity to hunt.